KQSM-FM

-KQSM-FM (92.1 MHz) is a commercial radio station in Fayetteville, Arkansas, known as "92.1 The Ticket".
-It is owned by Cumulus Media and broadcasts a sports format.
+KQSM-FM (92.1 FM) is a commercial radio station licensed to Fayetteville, Arkansas, United States.
+Owned by Cumulus Media, it features a sports format known as "92.1 The Ticket".
 It has been the #1 rated sports radio station in Northwest Arkansas in every ratings book (Arbitron and Nielsen) in total listeners and average share since its inception in June 2009.

-KQSM-FM has an effective radiated power (ERP) of 7,600 watts.
 Its transmitter is off Pug Gayer Road in Fayetteville.
 The studios and offices are on Frontage Road, off North College Road (U.S. Route 71 Business) in Fayetteville.